craigahobbs/python-template/README.md

 **python-package-template** is a Python package template for use with [template-specialize](https://pypi.org/project/template-specialize/).

-The generated Python packages have the following characteristics:
+The generated Python package has the following functionality:

 - uses [Python Build](https://github.com/craigahobbs/python-build#readme) for build and development experience

 - setup.py ready to upload to [PyPI](https://pypi.org/)

-- command-line script (same as the [package main](https://docs.python.org/3/library/__main__.html))
+- command-line script (optional, same as the [package main](https://docs.python.org/3/library/__main__.html))

-- package documentation generated with [Sphinx](https://pypi.org/project/Sphinx/)
+- package documentation generated with [Sphinx](https://pypi.org/project/Sphinx/) (optional)

-- 100% unit-test coverage
+- 100% unit-test coverage ("make cover" fails if actual coverage is less than 100%)

 ## Usage

-To generate a Python package project, render it using template-specialize with specify the required template variables:
+To generate a new Python package project, render it using template-specialize:

 ```
 template-specialize python-package-template/template/ my-package/ \